 Types of 1950s Mens Hairstyles

 Many people back then also adopted the hairstyles of the most famous stars of the 1950’s era; Elvis Presley and James Dean, who grew sideburns with medium haircuts and a lot of ideas of the haircuts which could best suit every face.
 This hairstyle was considered one of the trendiest hairstyles of that era.

 The next most famous hairstyle was the ducktail hairstyle and was also inspired by Elvis Presley.
 The ducktail hairstyle is a slick-back spreading over each of the side.
 This then follows with a swooping idea.
 The duck-tail is what made this hairstyle look awesome on the men.
 Earlier in the history, the men especially those belonging to fashion industry were more likely to adopt the flippery edging ideas.

 Another of Presley’s hairstyles that gained much popularity was the pompadour hairstyle.
-It was actually a creation which became popular as a result of combined haircuts spread all over the head sides with a lot of hair gel and then to pull it in order to have the best looking haircut.
-The side parting hairstyle was also very famous back in 1950s men hairstyles and gave a very decent and sophisticated look which is probably the reason why it was used by heroes in the movies of 1950.
+It was actually a creation which became popular as a result of combined haircuts spread all over the head sides with a lot of hair gel.
+Then to pull it in order to have the best looking haircut.
+The side parting hairstyle was also very famous back in 1950s men hairstyles and gave a very decent and sophisticated look.
+That was probably the reason why it was used by heroes in the movies of 1950.

 Greaser Mens 1950s Hairstyles

 For the greaser look, two nickel-sized clumps of hair gel were taken and pushed through the side of the hair.
 Then a comb was used to distribute the gel evenly and to keep the hair perfectly slicked back.
 A little more gel was used to bring the hair on top of the head up making the hair look softer and slightly fluffy.
 1950s men hairstyles are still in fashion and provide for every occasion whether it be rock n roll or a decent party thrown for the middle-aged men.